thinker-hfzhu/commute-route/sam/README.md

 ## SAM deploy

-After SAM build, we can deploy our application to AWS.
-To deploy our application for the first time, run the following command to set up configuration:
+After SAM build, we can deploy the application to AWS.
+To deploy the application for the first time, run the following command to set up configuration:

 ```bash
 sam$ sam deploy --guided
 ```

-The command will package and deploy our application to AWS, with a series of prompts:
+The command will package and deploy the application to AWS, with a series of prompts:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to our account and region.
-* **AWS Region**: The AWS region we want to deploy our app to.
+* **AWS Region**: The AWS region we want to deploy the app to.
 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to us before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
 * **Allow SAM CLI IAM role creation**: To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for capabilities must be provided.
 * **Save arguments to samconfig.toml**: If set to yes, our choices will be saved to the configuration file samconfig.toml.